The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 Formally, BIM is a process of digital model building which supports decision guidance and collaboration when designing and constructing buildings.
 Yet somewhat more informally, when widespread adoption of BIM has occurred, it will be possible to view virtually any type of building information in its correct context within the real world during any phase of its life-cycle.

 BIM is the process by which architects and engineers design buildings.
-It uses 3D building models that can be viewed from different angles, located in space, and study how they work as a whole as well as individually.
+It uses 3D building models that you can view from different angles, located in space, and studied as a whole and as individual components.

-In this way, everyone involved in the construction of a building can see exactly what the project will look like so there are no surprises or misunderstandings about what gets built.
+In this way, everyone involved in the construction of a building can see exactly what the project will look like, so there are no surprises or misunderstandings.

-In addition to being able to visualize the structure from any angle all at once, BIM creates a virtual ‘as-built’ record of a project.
-That provides a permanent geometric record for further study and comparison with other projects even after it has been constructed.
+In addition to visualizing the structure from any angle all at once, BIM creates a virtual ‘as-built’ record of a project.
+That provides a permanent geometric record to further study and compare with other projects, even after construction.

 The roots of BIM

 The term ‘Building Information Modeling’ (BIM) was first coined by G.A. van Nederveen and F.P.
-Tolman in an article they published entitled, “Modelling Multiple Views on Buildings” but took over 10 years to catch on as a term.
+Tolman in an article they published entitled “Modelling Multiple Views on Buildings,” but it took over 10 years to catch on as a term.
 In 2002, Autodesk released a white paper entitled “Building Information Modeling”.

-These use cases are also extending to other industries such as landscape architects, civil engineers, interior designers and MEP engineers, which are creating models for their respective purpose, while also benefiting from sharing models with other disciplines.
+These use cases are also extending to other industries, such as landscape architects, civil engineers, interior designers, and MEP engineers, who are creating models for their respective purposes, while also benefiting from sharing models with other disciplines.

 What is the difference between CAD and BIM